-In Middle Ages in Europe during the early witch hunts thousands of cats were burnt and killed because they were considered to be witches animals and sometimes devil's worshipers in disguise.
+In the Middle Ages in Europe during the early witch hunts thousands of cats were burnt and killed because they were considered to be witches animals and sometimes devil’s worshipers in disguise.
 Witch hunts were dark mark in the history of mankind.
-Killing cats lead into lots of troubles such massive increase of rat population and eventually to black death.
+Killing cats lead into lots of troubles such a massive increase of rat population and eventually to black death.

 Cats were some of the most popular luck bringer animals.
 It was believed that an elf tonttu could appear in the shape of a white cat.
-Also ghosts and restless spirits could easily take the form of a white cat.
+Also, ghosts and restless spirits could easily take the form of a white cat.

-In Finnish pagan practice and mythology idea of a cat being the most popular witch's animal is a concept that has arrived from other western countries.
+In Finnish pagan practice and mythology idea of a cat being the most popular witch’s animal is a concept that has arrived from other western countries.
 Finnish pagan tradition was originally shamanistic and most animals connected to shamans were birds.
-However among several Finnish pagans now days you can find many people with cats as their familiar.
+However among several Finnish pagans nowadays you can find many people with cats as their familiar.

 Of course I know the cat’s origin

 The incubation of “grey beard”

 On as stone was obtained